Disney World’s 50th Anniversary Guide – Dining, Shows, Rides & More

 Having said that, there is still lots of The World’s Most Magical Celebration left to enjoy, so don’t be sad if you missed out.
 In fact, those who care more about the rides than the pageantry of it all would be better off waiting until later on in the festivities once the enthusiasm has died down a bit.
 This way, you won’t just have fewer people to contend with, but you’ll also have a better chance of experiencing some of the other new attractions that won’t be finished in time for the anniversary’s start.

-TRON: Lightcycle Power Run at Magic Kingdom and Guardians of the Galaxy: Cosmic Rewind at Epcot were both originally scheduled to be complete in time for the 50th, but the pandemic threw a wrench in the construction timeline.
-Neither attraction currently has an official opening date just yet.
-However, the TRON roller coaster is anticipated to be complete by early-to-mid 2022, and the Guardians of the Galaxy coaster should be ready by Fall 2022.
-So, if you’re hoping to catch these two attractions, your best bet is scheduling your trip to Disney World for some time around September or October of next year.
+TRON: Lightcycle Power Run at Magic Kingdom and Guardians of the Galaxy: Cosmic Rewind at Epcot were both originally scheduled to be completed in time for the 50th, but the pandemic threw a wrench in the construction timeline.
+The Guardians of the Galaxy coaster only opened in May 2022, and the TRON roller coaster is anticipated to be complete by early-to-mid 2022.
+So, if you’re hoping to catch these two attractions, your best bet is to schedule your trip to Disney World for some time around September or October of next year.

 Disney Genie & Lightning Lanes